 Independent Careers Guidance: Provided by EM Careers

-The Government states that all Students should be in Education or Work based learning such as an Apprenticeship until they have reached their 18th birthday.
+In line with Government regulations, all students must be in Education or Employment with training, such as an Apprenticeship, until their 18th birthday.

 - Learning from career and labour market information